UBC-Stat-ML/JSSBlangCode/README.txt

 directory: example
 ====================================================
-This subdirectory holds the following models, as well as their corresponding datasets, which are used in the manuscript to display results:
+This subdirectory holds the following models as well as their corresponding datasets, which are used in the manuscript to display results:

 - Doomsday.bl
 - MixtureModel.bl *